Medical College of Wisconsin

 Abstract

-The genomics era has facilitated discovery of new genes predisposing to bone marrow failure (BMF) and hematological malignancy (HM).
-We report the discovery of ERG as a novel autosomal dominant BMF/HM predisposition gene.
-ERG is a highly constrained transcription factor critical for definitive hematopoiesis, stem cell function and platelet maintenance.
-ERG colocalizes with other transcription factors including RUNX1 and GATA2 on promoters/enhancers of genes orchestrating hematopoiesis.
-We identified a rare heterozygous ERG missense variant in 3 thrombocytopenic individuals from one family and 14 additional ERG variants in unrelated individuals with BMF/HM including 2 de novo cases and 3 truncating variants.
-Phenotypes associated with pathogenic germline ERG variants included cytopenias (thrombocytopenia, neutropenia, pancytopenia) and HMs (acute myeloid leukemia, myelodysplastic syndrome, acute lymphoblastic leukemia) with onset before 40 years.
-Twenty ERG variants (19 missense, 1 truncating) including 3 missense population variants were functionally characterized.
-Thirteen potentially pathogenic ETS domain missense variants displayed loss-of-function characteristics disrupting transcriptional transactivation, DNA-binding and/or nuclear localization.
-Selected variants overexpressed in mouse fetal liver cells failed to drive myeloid differentiation and cytokine-independent growth in culture, and to promote acute erythroleukemia when transplanted into mice, concordant with these variants being loss-of-function.
+The genomics era has facilitated the discovery of new genes that predispose individuals to bone marrow failure (BMF) and hematological malignancy (HM).
+We report the discovery of ETS-related gene (ERG), a novel, autosomal dominant BMF/HM predisposition gene.
+ERG is a highly constrained transcription factor that is critical for definitive hematopoiesis, stem cell function, and platelet maintenance.
+ERG colocalizes with other transcription factors, including RUNX family transcription factor 1 (RUNX1) and GATA binding protein 2 (GATA2), on promoters or enhancers of genes that orchestrate hematopoiesis.
+We identified a rare heterozygous ERG missense variant in 3 individuals with thrombocytopenia from 1 family and 14 additional ERG variants in unrelated individuals with BMF/HM, including 2 de novo cases and 3 truncating variants.
+Phenotypes associated with pathogenic germ line ERG variants included cytopenias (thrombocytopenia, neutropenia, and pancytopenia) and HMs (acute myeloid leukemia, myelodysplastic syndrome, and acute lymphoblastic leukemia) with onset before 40 years.
+Twenty ERG variants (19 missense and 1 truncating), including 3 missense population variants, were functionally characterized.
+Thirteen potentially pathogenic erythroblast transformation specific (ETS) domain missense variants displayed loss-of-function (LOF) characteristics, thereby disrupting transcriptional transactivation, DNA binding, and/or nuclear localization.
+Selected variants overexpressed in mouse fetal liver cells failed to drive myeloid differentiation and cytokine-independent growth in culture and to promote acute erythroleukemia when transplanted into mice, concordant with these being LOF variants.
 Four individuals displayed somatic genetic rescue by copy neutral loss of heterozygosity.
-Identification of predisposing germline ERG variants has clinical implications for patient/family diagnosis, counselling, surveillance, and treatment strategies including selection of bone marrow donors or cell/gene therapy.
+Identification of predisposing germ line ERG variants has clinical implications for patient and family diagnoses, counseling, surveillance, and treatment strategies, including selection of bone marrow donors and cell or gene therapy.

 Author List

-Zerella JR, Homan CC, Arts P, Lin X, Spinelli SJ, Venugopal P, Babic M, Brautigan P, Truong L, Arriola-Martinez LA, Moore S, Hollins R, Parker W, Nguyen H, Kassahn KS, Branford S, Feurstein SK, Larcher L, Sicre de Fontbrune F, Demirdas S, de Munnik S, Poirel HA, Brichard B, Mansour S, Gordon K, Network EVR, Wlodarski MW, Koppayi AL, Dobbins S, Mutsaers PGNJ, Nichols KE, Oak N, DeMille D, Mao R, Crawford A, McCarrier J, Basel D, Flores-Daboub J, Drazer MW, Phillips K, Poplawski N, Birdsey GM, Pirri D, Ostergaard P, Simons A, Godley LA, Ross DM, Hiwase DK, Soulier J, Brown AL, Carmichael CL, Scott HS, Hahn CN
+Zerella JR, Homan CC, Arts P, Lin X, Spinelli SJ, Venugopal P, Babic M, Brautigan PJ, Truong L, Arriola-Martinez L, Moore S, Hollins R, Parker WT, Nguyen H, Kassahn KS, Branford S, Feurstein S, Larcher L, Sicre de Fontbrune F, Demirdas S, de Munnik S, Antoine-Poirel H, Brichard B, Mansour S, Gordon K, Wlodarski MW, Koppayi A, Dobbins S, Mutsaers PGNJ, Nichols KE, Oak N, DeMille D, Mao R, Crawford A, McCarrier J, Basel D, Flores-Daboub J, Drazer MW, Phillips K, Poplawski NK, Birdsey GM, Pirri D, Ostergaard P, Simons A, Godley LA, Ross DM, Hiwase DK, Soulier J, Brown AL, Carmichael CL, Scott HS, Hahn CN

 Author